PSV Eindhoven

 Philips Sport Vereniging (/nl/; (Note: In isolation, Philips and Vereniging are pronounced /nl/ and /nl/, respectively.)
-Philips Sports Association), abbreviated as PSV and internationally known as PSV Eindhoven (/nl/), (Note: Eindhoven in isolation: /nl/.) is a Dutch sports club from Eindhoven, Netherlands.
+Philips Sports Society), abbreviated as PSV and internationally known as PSV Eindhoven (/nl/), (Note: Eindhoven in isolation: /nl/.) is a Dutch sports club from Eindhoven, Netherlands.
 It is best known for its professional football department, which has played in the Eredivisie, the top tier in Dutch football, since its inception in 1956.
 Along with Ajax and Feyenoord, PSV is one of the country's "big three" clubs that have dominated the Eredivisie.

 The club was founded in 1913 as a team for Philips employees.
 PSV's history contains two golden eras revolving around the UEFA Cup victory in 1978 and the 1987–88 European Cup victory as part of the seasonal treble in 1988.
-The team has won the Eredivisie 26 times, the KNVB Cup 11 times and the Johan Cruyff Shield a record 15 times.
-Currently (as of May 2025), PSV is ranked 27th on the UEFA club coefficients ranking.
+The team has won the Eredivisie 27 times, the KNVB Cup 11 times and the Johan Cruyff Shield a record 15 times.
+Currently (as of January 2026), PSV is ranked 18th on the UEFA club coefficients ranking.

 Throughout the years, PSV has developed a reputation as a stepping stone for players who later achieved success at major European clubs or on the international stage, including: Ruud Gullit, Ronald Koeman, Romário, Ronaldo, Phillip Cocu, Boudewijn Zenden, Jaap Stam, Ruud van Nistelrooy, Arjen Robben, Denzel Dumfries, Mark van Bommel, Park Ji-sung, Georginio Wijnaldum, Memphis Depay, and Cody Gakpo.

 Since its foundation, it has played in the Philips Stadion and has upheld its club colours (red and white).
 Its elaborate connection with Philips can be witnessed in its sponsoring, shared technology and board member ties.
 Fans have named themselves 'boeren' (/nl/, Dutch for either peasants or farmers), taking pride in Eindhoven's status of being a provincial city and their Brabantian heritage.